jimka2001/clojure-rte/doc/dsc.md

 the argument list itself, or in the map specified after the argument list.
 Within the argument list you may only specify very simply type constraints, i.e., symbols which designate types, such as `^Boolean` and `^Number`.
-However in the map, you may specify Boolean cominations of any type designator supported by `clojure-rte.type`.
+However in the map, you may specify Boolean combinations of any type designator supported by `clojure-rte.type`.
 See [Extensible types](genus.md) for more details.

 ```clojure